cnu01/profiler-extension/README.md

 - Perfect for data analysis, CRM import, or backup purposes

 #### Enhanced Data Discovery
-- **Dual Search**: Uses both company name ("Masai School") and domain ("masaischool.com")
+- **Company-First Strategy**: Prioritizes company name search for more accurate results
-- **Smart Fallback**: If company name search fails, automatically tries domain search
+- **Smart Fallback**: Automatically tries domain search when company search returns incomplete data
+- **Strict Validation**: Only accepts responses with complete email, first_name, and last_name data
-- **Domain Extraction**: Automatically extracts domains from LinkedIn company URLs
+- **Domain Extraction**: Automatically extracts domains from LinkedIn company URLs when needed
-- **Higher Success Rate**: Significantly improved data discovery compared to single search method
+- **Higher Data Quality**: Ensures only verified, complete profiles are returned

 ### Settings Access
 - Click the settings button (⚙️) in the top-right corner of the popup